For more information on the role, please contact: Chloe Hornsby

 The purpose of your role is to give the highest possible standards of support to individuals with moderate to severe learning disabilities, in all aspects of their daily lives.
 You’ll be helping to ensure the people we support:

 We provide 24/7 support to some people, so you will need to have flexibility to work shifts on a rota basis, including nights, weekends and Bank Holidays.
 You may also get the opportunity to accompany the people we support on holidays and attend training courses and other activities.

 Experience of working with people with learning disabilities, autism or dementia is essential.
 You will need to have good listening skills and a practical, caring approach.
 You also need to have basic level IT skills to be able to use a computer to record information about people you will be supporting.

 It’s great if you already have experience of working with people with learning disabilities, autism or dementia, but it’s not essential.
 What matters most is your positive attitude to life and your desire to support people to live their life with as much independence, choice, dignity and control as possible.

 What we offer

 We offer a range of benefits and career development opportunities.
 We’ll give you a comprehensive induction, full training and support along the way.
-With Investors in People and Skills for Care accreditation we are committed to investing in you to ensure you have the specialist skills and expertise needed to support people to live the best life possible.
+With Investors in People and Skills for Care accreditation we are committed to investing in our teams to ensure they have the specialist skills they need.

 Join us and help change lives.